-Pop one of these mini glazed cinnamon puff pastry bites into your mouth for a buttery, flaky, sweet, cinnamon-y explosion.
+Pop one of these mini cinnamon puff pastry rolls into your mouth for a buttery, flaky, sweet, cinnamon-y explosion.
 Easy, quick and yummy.

 I know I’ve said this before, but I love puff pastry.
 You buy it frozen. preferably two pre-rolled sheets to a package, and everything you make with it comes out delicious.
 These tiny one-mouthful bites are no exception.
 I make them pretty much the same way I make our Easy Cinnamon Buns – in about a quarter of the time.

 I serve these mini cinnamon rolls like I would serve cookies or snacks.
 They’re a great addition to a dessert table, a shower or a tea.
 Or just whip them up to indulge a sweet craving.
 You’ll notice in the pictures that I don’t bother trying to make each little cinnamon bite uniform.
 Let’s just say this treat is more rustic in size, shape and look.
 Hey, they only take about 30 minutes to make.

 - Thaw the puff pastry overnight in the fridge if you can.
 I’ve done it on the counter too for a couple of hours, but it’s easiest to work with when cold so don’t let it sit their too long and don’t keep it defrosted in the fridge for more than a day.
 If it becomes too soft, sprinkle some flour on your work surface to prevent sticking.